-Contact an expert to get things checked out.
+Contact a furnace expert to get things checked out.

 Is your pilot light clicking?

-Any unusual noises near the flame should be investigated immediately.
-A clicking usually means the flame sensor is broken or dirty.
+- Any unusual noises near the flame should be investigated immediately

-Call a technician and make sure your carbon monoxide detector has working batteries.
+Call a heating technician and make sure your carbon monoxide detector has working batteries.

 What about banging and clanging?